Basque music: A collective soul

 There is also a tradition of choral music all over the Basque Country.
 Church choirs were set up in some towns to meet the religious musical needs.
-Yet at the turn of the 20th century some ensembles became established outside the ecclesiastical context, e.g. the Sociedad Coral de Bilbao (founded in 1886), Orfeón Donostiarra (founded in 1897) or the Coral Santa Cecilia from Donostia (founded in 1928).
+Yet at the turn of the 20th century some ensembles became established outside the ecclesiastical context, e.g. the Sociedad Coral de Bilbao (founded in 1886), Orfeón Donostiarra (founded in 1897) or the Coral Santa Cecilia from San Sebastián (founded in 1928).
 Later on, other ensembles were formed, such as Oldarra Abesbatza from Biarritz (founded in 1947), made up of men and sometimes putting on performances as an ochote (see below), or the reputed Coral Andra Mari from Errenteria, established in 1966, featuring Basque folk music and Aita Donostia's several scores.
 Nowadays many minor choral ensembles, largely offering the Basque folk repertoire, dot the Basque territory.
-In Bayonne and Donostia a cheerful informal initiative has grown popular with amateurs in the late noughties, who meet once a month and go bar hopping around the streets of the respective Old Quarters while singing traditional songs.
+In Bayonne and San Sebastián a cheerful informal initiative has grown popular with amateurs in the late noughties, who meet once a month and go bar hopping around the streets of the respective Old Quarters while singing traditional songs.

 Another Basque choral phenomenon is represented by the so-called ochotes, which became popular in the 1930s in the Bilbao region: Eight men with deep voices, with a marked taste for local and folk subjects, singing in Spanish and Basque.
 This may stem from summer ecclesiastic seminaries and they thrived on the warm atmosphere of the bars after the work shift was over.
 Eventually a branch of this genre evolved out into bilbainadas (up to the 1960s, nowadays much in decay).